-After making the decision to grow a beard, I was taken aback by the large variety of beard care products targeted towards men.
+After making the decision to grow a beard, I was surprised by the large variety of beard care products targeted toward men.
 It took a while to weed through customer reviews and try out a few before I found a product brand that worked best for me.

 Rather than adding products, they were cutting them.

-This will run contrary to most of what you probably believe about the value of strategic planning.
-After all, bank and credit union employees feel empowered (and often secretly, overwhelmed) leaving a strategic planning session with a bevy of new to-do items on their list.
+Credit union and bank employees feel empowered (but secretly overwhelmed) leaving a strategic planning session with a hefty list of new to-do items.
 What you must keep in mind, however, is you will never fully realize the value and potential of a targeted strategic plan unless you are willing and able to take a hard look at the things you must stop doing.

 These “not-to-do” items will vary from place to place.
 For some, it may be eliminating unnecessary reports that generate little value and low readership.
 For others, it might be admitting that some past ideas from strategic planning sessions just aren’t coming to fruition and crossing those off the list.